thisdougb/thisdougb.github.io/_posts/2017-01-24-continuous-integration-with-ansible-jenkins-git.md

 M       roles/mysql/tasks/main.yml

 ```

+The possibilities in a Jenkins pipeline are vast.
+We should design the pipeline logic, like any code, so that it's clear what's going on.
+There's nothing magic about it, it's really just automating what you would have (should have!) done manually.
+The tasks and sub-tasks can be realised with plugins and scripts, which drop you into a shell with access to a git checkout of the feature branch.

 A continuous integration pipeline is a trade off between extra effort with the details (commit messages, code formatting, etc) and no longer having to do the boring stuff (manual integration testing, audit logging, etc).
 At it's heart, though, are the people contributing code, and their feeling that the trade off is in their favour.